The videos linked on this page are from PBS's website, http://www.pbs.org/. The program is "Becoming American: The Chinese Experience."

 The Chinese American population represents 63,199 out of a total U.S. population of 38.5 million.
 They represent close to half of the male labor force in California.

-Page Law, which bars Chinese, Japanese, and “Mongolian” prostitutes, felons, and contract laborer immigration.
+1875 - Congress passes the Page Law, which bars Chinese, Japanese, and “Mongolian” prostitutes, felons, and contract laborer immigration.

 1878 - In In re Ah Yup, a federal district court in California rules Chinese ineligible for naturalized citizenship.